Skip to main content

 Modern recommendation systems use a combination of techniques.
 Real-time behavioural analysis tracks what a shopper browses, how long they linger on a product page, and what they add to or remove from their cart.
 Visual similarity matching uses computer vision to suggest products that look like items a customer has shown interest in.
 Predictive purchase modelling analyses historical data to anticipate what a customer will need before they search for it.

-The result is a personalisation layer that operates across the entire shopping journey — from homepage to checkout.
-According to BigCommerce research, shoppers clicking personalised recommendations are 4.5 times more likely to purchase, and sessions involving recommendation engagement show a 369 percent increase in average order value.
+The result is a personalisation layer that operates across the entire shopping journey, from homepage to checkout.
+According to Barilliance research analysing Salesforce data, shoppers clicking personalised recommendations are 4.5 times more likely to purchase, and sessions involving recommendation engagement show a 369 percent increase in average order value.

 AI personalisation engines helping brands deliver tailored product recommendations across digital channels